List of Red Dead Redemption 2 characters: Kieran Duffy

 Kieran Duffy (Pico Alexander) is a stable boy.
-Originally a lowly member of the O'Driscoll gang, Kieran is captured by Arthur and later coerced by Dutch to turn on his former gang members and give up the location of one of their safehouses.
+Originally a lowly member of the O'Driscoll gang, Kieran is captured by Arthur and later coerced by Dutch and Bill to turn on his former gang and give up the location of one of their safehouses.
+During the raid on the safehouse, Kieran shoots an O'Driscoll, saving Arthur's life.
 He soon becomes a full member of Dutch's gang, but several of its members never truly support him.
-After some time with Dutch's gang, Kieran is captured by the O'Driscolls and tortured until they discovered the gang's location.
+After some time with the Van der Linde gang, Kieran is captured by the O'Driscolls and tortured until they discovered the gang's location at Shady Belle.
 Kieran is decapitated and his eyes gouged out, and his corpse is sent back to Dutch's gang on horseback.

 Lenny Summers

 Lenny Summers (Harron Atkins) is a young gunman in the Van der Linde gang.
-He is well educated, having received good schooling as a child.
-At the age of 15, Lenny's father was killed while walking home at night; in retaliation, Lenny stole a gun and shot his father's killers.
+He is well educated, having received good schooling as a child from his father and uncle.
+When Lenny was 15, his father was killed by drunk people while walking home at night; in retaliation, Lenny stole a gun and shot his father's killers.
 After spending three years on the run, Lenny joined the Van der Linde gang.
 He is dedicated to working hard and doing his part for the gang, as proven early during the events of the game when he participates in the robbery of Leviticus Cornwall's train.
 He forms a strong bond with Arthur, particularly when the two get drunk together in Valentine.
 In Rhodes, Lenny tracks down a group of ex-confederates known as the Lemoyne Raiders; he and Arthur ambush their camp and kill them.
 Lenny later participates in the robberies of the Valentine bank and the Saint Denis trolley station, and the ambush on Angelo Bronte's mansion.
 During the Saint Denis bank robbery, Lenny is gunned down and killed by Pinkertons while leading the gang's escape.

 Game Informer's Jason Guisao praised Lenny's role in Red Dead Redemption 2, describing him as "a vocal reminder of the heightened racial tensions that plagued the wild frontier".
 Slate's Jonathan S. Jones appreciated Lenny's "overt commentary about the brutality of life under slavery and Jim Crow".